aseprite/docs/sprite-sheet.md

 ![Import Sprite Sheet 01](sprite-sheet/running-guy-import-01.png)

-Padding is available if there are gapes between sprites, and the sheet type will affect the order of the sprites taken in.
+Padding is available if there are gaps between sprites, and the sheet type will affect the order of the sprites taken in.

 ![Import Sprite Sheet 02](sprite-sheet/running-guy-import-02.png)